 If your domestic appliance breaks down, don't throw good money after bad by paying through the nose to get it mended when it has nearly reached the end of its life.
 It can cost the earth to pay for servicing and call-out charges and it can be quite a gamble (see my salutory story below).
 And, definitely, if the cost of the repair bill is likely to be more than 40 - 50 per cent of the cost of a new appliance, don't bother.

-I know this flies in the face of all those traditional admonitions to make do and mend, and recycling to keep things out of the rubbish tips, but just don't do it - it is a short-sighted fix, if indeed it is fixed at all!
+I know this flies in the face of all those traditional admonitions to make do and mend, and recycling to keep things out of the rubbish tips, but just don't do it--it is a short-sighted fix, if indeed it is fixed at all!

 Life of a Kitchen Appliance:

-A Typical Kitchen in London - my Kitchen, in Fact
+A Typical Kitchen In London--My Kitchen, In Fact

-Here's My Recent Experience
+Here's My Unfortunate Experience